The first 50 years – a brief history

 Looking ahead – the next 50 years

 Sackers is now the UK’s leading law firm for the pensions and retirement savings industry.
-The firm is based in the City of London, although with 52 lawyers we are a very different firm to the one set up by Harry Sacker in 1966.
+The firm is based in the City of London, although with over 60 lawyers we are a very different firm to the one set up by Harry Sacker in 1966.
 In addition to trustees and employers, our clients now include providers, Government bodies, IGCs and master trusts.
 We have evolved to meet our clients’ needs and we now also have pensions litigators and pensions banking and finance specialists.
 In addition, we play an active part in all the major industry bodies and working groups in the pensions and retirement savings community, ensuring we are at the forefront of developments and changes in legislation and regulation.

 We work hard to maintain our position as trusted advisers.
 We look at what our clients are trying to achieve and give the most commercial and pragmatic advice to reach that objective.
 This is one of the reasons we have so many long standing clients, with some relationships lasting decades.

 We have a strong purpose and vision to take us forward, based on being a specialist firm at the heart of the pensions and retirement savings industry.
 We hope that Harry would be proud of our continued commitment to delivering the very best advice and service to all our clients.